 The only way to diagnose and treat burning eyes is by visiting your eye doctor.
-If you feel a persistent burning sensation in your eyes, talk to Dr. Les Lung, Dr. Teri Yoshimura, Dr. Rachael Barker, Dr. Catherine Tsang at Dry Eye Center at Issaquah Eyeworks, who will provide you with the relief you need.
+If you feel a persistent burning sensation in your eyes, talk to Dr. Les Lung, Dr. Teri Yoshimura, Dr. Brittany Ng, Dr. Catherine Tsang at Dry Eye Center at Issaquah Eyeworks, who will provide you with the relief you need.

 What Eye Conditions Cause Burning Eyes

 Dry Eye Syndrome is the leading cause of a burning sensation in the eyes.
 Healthy tears consist of a balance of oil, mucus and water, and when the components are not all there, whether in the right quantities and ratios (as in the case of dry eyes), the eyes become dry and irritated— which can result in a burning sensation.